Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

             -  A **Session** belongs to a **User**
             -  A **Session** belongs to a **Location**

-    - **Stripe:** Our services are offered on a paid basis, and upon user registration, individuals are granted a complimentary 7-day trial period.
-Following this trial period, users will be billed in accordance with their chosen subscription plan.
-It is our commitment to ensure that users remain within our application throughout this process, offering a seamless experience.
-To realize this functionality, we have seamlessly integrated Stripe into our system.
-Upon user registration, we not only establish them as Stripe customers but also enroll them in our plan, which includes a 7-day trial period.
-During this time frame, users have the option to securely add their preferred payment method.
-Subsequently, once the trial period concludes, automatic billing for our services commences.
-    - **REST API:** In order to ensure a smooth and seamless user experience within our application, we have meticulously developed a REST API that encompasses comprehensive functionalities for all models.
-For users, it includes features such as registration, login, profile updating, and password reset.
-Location-related functions comprise location creation, updating, retrieval of user-specific locations, accessing individual locations, and deletion.
-OTP functionalities encompass OTP generation and validation.
-Users can also add payment methods, create or revoke plans, and manage sessions through complete CRUD operations.
-Furthermore, our API is fortified with request validations using Joi schemas and seamlessly integrates with Stripe for payment processing.
+    - **Stripe:**
+      - **Paid Services:** The services offered are available on a paid basis.
+      - **Complimentary 7-Day Trial:** Upon user registration, individuals are granted a complimentary 7-day trial period, providing an initial experience without immediate charges.
+      - **Subscription Billing:** After the trial period, users will be billed according to the subscription plan they select.
+      - **Seamless User Experience:** The commitment is to ensure users have a seamless experience, remaining within the application throughout the trial and billing process.
+      - **Integration of Stripe:** Stripe has been seamlessly integrated into the system to facilitate payments and billing.
+      - **User Registration and Stripe:** Upon user registration, they are not only established as Stripe customers but are also enrolled in the subscription plan, which includes the 7-day trial.
+      - **Payment Method Addition:** During the trial period, users have the secure option to add their preferred payment method.
+      - **Automatic Billing:** Once the trial period concludes, automatic billing for the services begins, ensuring uninterrupted access for users who choose to continue with the paid subscription.

+    - **REST API:**
+      - **Meticulously Developed REST API:** A meticulously developed REST API has been created to ensure a smooth and seamless user experience within the application.
+      - **Comprehensive Functionalities:** The API encompasses comprehensive functionalities for all models, addressing various aspects of user interaction and data management.
+      - **User-Related Features:** For users, the API includes features like registration, login, profile updating, and password reset, enhancing user account management.
+      - **Location Functions:** Location-related functions cover activities such as location creation, updating, retrieval of user-specific locations, accessing individual locations, and deletion, facilitating location-based services.
+      - **OTP Handling:** OTP functionalities encompass OTP generation and validation, providing a secure means of user verification.
+      - **Payment Method Management:** Users can add payment methods, create or revoke plans, and manage sessions through complete CRUD (Create, Read, Update, Delete) operations.
+      - **Request Validations:** The API incorporates request validations using Joi schemas, ensuring data integrity and security.
+      - **Stripe Integration:** The API seamlessly integrates with Stripe for payment processing, enhancing the payment experience for users and enabling secure transactions.
 4. ### Proxy-Browser
     3.1. **Setting Up the Development Environment**
     - **To run the project in development mode, execute the following command:**